gvwilson/sensibleadventures/cloudherd/reboot.md

 *   "As dead as a dog".
 *   Grappa Gas's wooden leg sprouts new buds in the spring
 *   the pen net doesn't go to the ground - it's mostly there to stop the clouds drifting out while they're asleep
-*   Dorbu is shocked by the revelation that Bonzon is there to take control of clouds
 *   use the condors somehow
-*   refer to children as 'kits' rather than 'kids'
 *   fig juice to curdle milk for making cheese
 *   sausages
     *   Noxy and her friends have never encountered sausages before